 Benefits of Cauliflower for Your Dog

+So, can dogs eat cauliflower, and what are the potential benefits?
 Like most vegetables, cauliflower is a good source of vitamins and minerals.
 But there’s much more!

 - It contains high levels of vitamin C, vitamin K, and folate.
 Vitamin C protects and strengthens your dog’s immune system, vitamin K is essential for blood clotting, and folate is essential for pregnant females.